bulk88/tinymta/docs/README.md

 * `stations.htm` Single page design for touchscreens, requires Javascript and Internet Explorer 6 (or anything with JS)
 * `stationsnojs.htm` Single page design for touchscreens, no Javascript, shows raw MTA JSON data, rest is upto you and your browser on what to do with the raw JSON file (old browsers will try to save to internal storage the file)
-* `rt.htm` split page design for dumb phones, no Javascript, uses a trancoding proxy to draw MTA JSON data as textual HTML code
+* `rt.htm` split page design for dumb phones, no Javascript, uses a Cloudflare Worker to draw XHTML Basic "Mobile Profile" pages for Openwave 7
-* `js/rt.htm` split page design for dumb phones, requires Javascript and Internet Explorer 6 (or anything with JS), Opera Mini, GoogleWebLight, JS-aware transcoders
+* `js/rt.htm` split page design for dumb phones, requires Javascript and Internet Explorer 5 (or anything with JS), Opera Mini, 4G dumb flip phone browsers like KaiOS or Cymbal OS
-* `raw/rt.htm` split page design for dumb phones, no Javascript, shows raw MTA JSON data, rest is upto your browser on what to do with the raw JSON file, some dumb phones will show the JSON text as plain text without needing a transcode to HTML

 All split page implementations implement 0-9 hotkey navigation.  `1` is 1st link. `9` is last link. `0` is `More` link.
 No `Back` link since that is probably a soft key in your mini-browswer.
 You can try to memorize the numeric code of your favorite stations to enter on your numeric keypad.
 Not all smartphone browsers (Opera Mini and GoogleWebLight specifically) support hotkey navigation, blame the browser vendor.
-Openwave supports hotkeys.
+Openwave and ZTE Cymbal supports hotkeys.

 Single page does not have hotkey navigation.